Do I Have a Broken Spring?

 Can I open the door with a broken spring?

-Don’t attempt to force the door open.
+Do not attempt to force the door open.
 The door is extremely heavy and the opener is not designed to lift it without spring assistance.

 Should both springs be replaced?